As an avid fan of four-wheelers, I'd like to share my knowledge on dirt bikes and ATVs.

 Before letting a child drive a four-wheeler, you should evaluate the physical, mental, and emotional state of the child.

 Physical State.
 Is your kid large enough and strong enough to ride a four-wheeler?
-The child must be large enough to stand on the floorboards and to reach the control levers while seated.
+The child must be large enough to stand on the floorboards and reach the control levers while seated.

 Mental State.
 Assess whether the child already knows the basic safety rules for riding a four-wheeler and is mature enough to understand that safety matters.